ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 # Visibility Function

--   To resolve this ambiguity, a visibility function $v(x, x')$ is usually introduced, defined as follows:
+-   To account for occlusions, a visibility function $v(x, x')$ is usually introduced, defined as follows:

     $$
     v(x, x') = \begin{cases}